 According to Missy, Holley was “110 % adamant” about the importance of metastatic breast cancer education, research, and funding for efforts that serve patients.
 She was involved in Metavivor, as are many metastatic patients, and she also was active in support groups on Facebook.

-Because of her advocacy, the conversation about this type of breast cancer is changing.
-Not to mention, Missy will be accepting an award honoring Holley in New York later this month from The Cancer Couch Foundation.
-Inheritance of Hope is privileged to be part of the conversation on how to best thrive while living with terminal disease, because as Missy puts it, “As long as there is cancer, there needs to be funding for IoH.”
+Because of her advocacy, the conversation about this type of breast cancer is changing, and Holley's work was honored posthumously by The Cancer Couch Foundation.
+Inheritance of Hope is privileged to be part of the discussion on how to best thrive while living with terminal disease, because as Missy puts it, “As long as there is cancer, there needs to be funding for IoH.”

 3. Be intentional with your loved ones.

 Holley felt that the most important thing she could do with her remaining time on earth was to instill her values into her young boys.
 She relished the moments she had with them, let them know how special they were and how much they were loved, taught them to be kind, and showed them first-hand what it means to be resilient.

 In an interview with Good Morning America, she said, “I get up every morning and I decide its gonna be a great day.”
 If you have been following our series on Holley, you see this is a theme!
 She made sure her time with her sons was all it could possibly be.